HelgeGehring/femwell/docs/math/dispersion.md

     \,.
 $$

-In the case of nanophotonic waveguides, the refractive index are replaced by the effective refractive index of the waveguide.
+In the case of nanophotonic waveguides, the refractive index is replaced by the effective refractive index of the waveguide.

 ## Bibliography